G20: Summits

 Azali Assoumani, President of the African Union, is greeted by Narendra Modi, G20 Chairman, at the G20 summit in 2023.

 India held the 2023 summit in September 2023.
-The presidency's theme was ISO (वसुधैव कुटुम्बकम्; English:"One Earth, One Family, One Future" (Note: literally mean 'The World Is One Family')).
+The presidency's theme was ISO (वसुधैव कुटुम्बकम्; English: "One Earth, One Family, One Future" (Note: Literal meaning: 'The World Is One Family')).
 In an interview on 26 August 2023, Prime Minister Narendra Modi expressed optimism about the G20 countries' evolving agenda under India's presidency, shifting toward a human-centric development approach that aligns with the concerns of the Global South, including addressing climate change, debt restructuring through the G20's Common Framework for debt, and a strategy for regulation of global cryptocurrencies.
 G20 expanded by the inclusion of African Union, it is also the first inclusion since 1999.

-The Brazilian presidency launched the G20 Social, a place where for the first time the organization will bring the civil society into the debate where it can participate and contribute to discussions and policy formulations regarding to the summit.
+The 2024 G20 Rio de Janeiro summit in Brazil included the first G20 Social, a "broad space" for including civil society in developing policies related to the summit.

+2025's Johannesburg summit was not only the first summit to be held in Africa, but also saw its host South Africa adopt a theme known as "Solidarity, Equality, Sustainability" for its presidency.

+In 2026 the G20 Miami summit stated its goal to return the G20 to focusing on its core mission of driving economic growth and prosperity to produce results, mentioning three core themes: unleashing economic prosperity by limiting regulatory burdens, unlocking affordable and secure energy supply chains, and pioneering innovations in AI and emerging technologies.